hubanton/MediaCenter/README.md

 The project was bootstraped with the Create React App (https://github.com/facebook/create-react-app)

-All Media is tacken from the themoviedb API (https://developers.themoviedb.org/3).
+All Media is taken from the themoviedb API (https://developers.themoviedb.org/3).

 Components like Chips, the Navbar etc. were created using MUI tools (https://mui.com/)